FusionAuth/fusionauth-site/site/_posts/2020-04-15-whats-new-in-oauth-2-1.md

 * An OAuth server implements OAuth specifications and has or can obtain information about which resources are available to clients--in the RFCs this is called an Authorization Server, but this is also called an Identity Provider.
 Most users call it "the place I login".
 * A store is a server which doesn’t have any authentication functionality, but knows how to delegate to an OAuth server.
 It has a client id which allows the OAuth server to identify it.
 This is usually an application server of some kind.

-### Authorization code grant and PKCE
+### The Authorization Code grant and PKCE

 > The authorization code grant is extended with the functionality from PKCE ([RFC7636](https://tools.ietf.org/html/rfc7636)) such that the only method of using the authorization code grant according to this specification requires the addition of the PKCE mechanism

 Wow, that's a mouthful.
 Let’s break that down.
-The Authorization Code grant is one of common OAuth grants and is the most secure.
+The Authorization Code grant is one of most common OAuth grants and is the most secure.
 If flow charts are your jam, here’s [a post explaining the Authorization Code grant](https://fusionauth.io/learn/expert-advice/authentication/webapp/oauth-authorization-code-grant-sessions).

 The [Proof Key for Code Exchange (PKCE) RFC](https://tools.ietf.org/html/rfc7636) was published in 2015 and extends the Authorization Code grant to protect from an attack if part of the authorization flow happens over a non TLS connection, for example, between components of a native application.
 The request could also be modified if TLS has a vulnerability or if router firmware has been compromised and is spoofing DNS or downgrading from TLS to HTTP.
 PKCE requires an additional one time code to be sent to the OAuth server.
 This is used to validate the request has not been intercepted or modified.

-The OAuth 2.1 draft specification requires that the PKCE challenge must be used with every authorization code grant, protecting against the authorization code being hijacked by an attacker.
+The OAuth 2.1 draft specification requires that the PKCE challenge must be used with every Authorization Code grant, protecting against the authorization code being hijacked by an attacker.

 ### Redirect URIs must be compared using exact string matching